crewmanmud/msteams-docs/msteams-platform/toolkit/deploy.md

 ## Deploy to Azure

+> [!NOTE]
+> To deploy an app to Azure using Teams Toolkit, you need to be an admin.

 1. Select **Deploy** from the **LIFECYCLE** section in the left pane.

    :::image type="content" source="../assets/images/teams-toolkit-v2/deploy_to_the_cloud_button.png" alt-text="Screenshot showing the selection of Deploy.":::